gargrahul/MAD/benchmark/vllm/README.md

 -   ✅ PyTorch 2.4
 -   ✅ Tuning files (.csv format)

-With this docker image, the users can quickly validate expected inference performance numbers on the MI 300 accelerator.
+With this Docker image, users can quickly validate the expected inference performance numbers on the MI300X accelerator.
 We also provide tips and techniques so that users can get optimal performance with popular AI models.